Thescattypotty/BlogSphere/README.md

-# Blog Sphere Platform Specification
+# Blog Platform Specification

 ## Overview
-The Blog Platform is a web application that allows users to create, publish, and manage their own blog posts.
+The Blog Platform is a web application backend that allows users to create, publish, and manage their own blog posts.
 It provides a user-friendly interface for both writers and readers, along with features for commenting, searching, and categorizing blog posts.

 ## User Roles
 - **Admin:** Can manage users, blog posts, comments, and categories.